 - Open grain woods on back and sides filled with epoxy for smoother finish

-- Cedar, Spruce, or specially selected top with rosette
+- Cedar, Spruce, Fir or Redwood top with rosette

 - Hand carved neck, head, and bridge.